-Pre-veterinary students at Dordt usually major in biology, animal science, chemistry, or agriculture, but they occasionally choose business or another major.
+Pre-veterinary students at Dordt usually major in biology, animal science, chemistry, or agriculture, but occasionally choose business or another major.
 You can complete a bachelor’s degree at Dordt and then apply to veterinary school, or you may choose to take only the specific courses required before applying for admission to a particular school of veterinary medicine.
 Contact the school of your choice to learn their requirements.

 Agriculture is among Dordt’s top-enrolled programs.
 If you decide to change emphases, there are seven other B.A. degree emphases to consider: agri-business, agriculture education, animal science, plant science, ag missions, biotechnology, and general agriculture.
 A two-year associate degree program is also available.